domoticz/domoticz/dzVents/documentation/README.md

 		`domoticz.emitEvent('another event', 'some data')`
 		`domoticz.emitEvent('hugeEvent', { a = 10, b = 20, some = 'text', sub = { x = 10, y = 20 } })`

-The customEvent object
+##### Attributes
-The customeEvent object (second parameter in your execute function) has these attributes:
+The customEvent object (second parameter in your execute function) has these attributes:

  - **data**: Raw customEevent data.
  - **isJSON**: *Boolean*.<sup>3.0.3</sup> true when the customEvent data is a valid json string.
 The data is then automatically converted to a Lua table.
  - **isXML**: *Boolean*. <sup>3.0.3</sup> true when the customEvent data is a valid xml string.
 When true, the data is automatically converted to a Lua table.
- - **json**. *Table*. <sup>3.0.3</sup> When the customEvent data is a valid json string, the response data is automatically converted to a Lua table for quick and easy access.
+ - **json**. *Table*. <sup>3.0.3</sup> When the customEvent data is a valid json string, the response data is automatically converted to a Lua table for quick and easy access. nil otherwise
  - **trigger**, **customEvent**: *String*.<sup>3.0.3</sup> The string that triggered this customEvent instance.
-This is useful if you have a script that is triggered by multiple different customEvent strings.
+This is useful if you have a script that can be triggered by multiple different customEvent strings.
- - **xml**. *Table*. <sup>3.0.3</sup> When the response data is a valid xml string, the customeEvent data is automatically converted to a Lua table for quick and easy access.
+ - **xml**. *Table*. <sup>3.0.3</sup> When the response data is a valid xml string, the customEvent data is automatically converted to a Lua table for quick and easy access. nil otherwise

 #### devices = { ... }
 A list of device-names or indexes.
 If a device in your system was updated (e.g. switch was triggered or a new temperature was received) and it is listed in this section then the execute function is executed. **Note**: update does not necessarily means the device state or value has changed.
 Each device can be: